 By Arctic Shores, 26/05/2019

 Gamified assessments are one of the latest and most innovative tools to appear in the recruitment landscape in recent years.
 Primarily used as a way to sift candidates in the initial stages of the hiring process, they provide a fresh and modern take on traditional, self-report measures.
-Our assessments are based on validated psychometric tasks and measure up to 33 personality and cognitive traits.
-The game-like interface creates a more engaging and immersive candidate experience – 89% of candidates reported that they enjoyed completing our assessment as part of the recruitment process, and 85% said that the assessment made them feel more excited to work for the employer.
+Our assessments are based on validated psychometric tasks and measure over 30 personality and cognitive traits.
+The game-like interface creates a more engaging and immersive candidate experience.
+89% of candidates reported that they enjoyed completing our assessment as part of the recruitment process, and 85% said that the assessment made them feel more excited to work for the employer.

 But what is next in this exciting new space?

 No longer just props in futuristic sci-fi movies, virtual reality (VR) is primarily used in gaming, and puts players directly into a 3D setting, where they can interact with a fantasy environment from the comfort of their own home.